In a group of drugs called HMG CoA reductase inhibitors, or ‘statins.’

 There have been rare reports of immune-mediated necrotizing myopathy associated with statin use.

-There have been rare reports of post-marketing cognitive impairment (eg, amnesia, memory impairment and / or loss, confusion) that are associated with statin use.
+There have been rare reports of post-marketing cognitive impairment (e.g., amnesia, memory impairment and loss, confusion) associated with statin use.

 These cognitive problems have been reported for all statins.
-Reports are generally not serious, and are reversible after statin discontinuation, with variable times to onset of symptoms (1 day to years) and resolution of symptoms (median 3 weeks).
+Reports are generally not severe and are reversible after statin discontinuation, with varying times to onset of symptoms (1 day to years) and resolution of symptoms (median three weeks).

 Pediatric patients (10 to 17 years old)

-- Active liver disease, which may include unexplained persistent elevations in liver transaminase levels.
+- Active liver disease may include unexplained persistent elevations in liver transaminase levels.

 - Hypersensitivity to any component of this drug.

 Women who are pregnant or may become pregnant.
-When Controlip is administered to a pregnant woman, there is a risk of fetal harm to the baby.
+When Control is administered to a pregnant woman, there is a risk of fetal harm to the baby.

-Serum cholesterol and triglycerides increase during normal pregnancy, and derivatives of cholesterol or cholesterol are essential for fetal development.
+Serum cholesterol and triglycerides increase during normal pregnancy, and cholesterol or cholesterol derivatives are essential for fetal development.

-There are no adequate and well-controlled studies on the use of Controlip calcium during pregnancy; however, in rare reports, birth defects were observed after intrauterine statin exposure.
+There are no adequate and well-controlled studies on controlling calcium use during pregnancy; however, congenital disabilities were observed after intrauterine statin exposure in rare reports.

-In rat and rabbit animal reproduction studies, Controlip did not reveal evidence of teratogenicity.
+In rat and rabbit animal reproduction studies, Control did not reveal evidence of teratogenicity.

-If the patient becomes pregnant while taking this medicine, Controlip calcium should be discontinued immediately and the patient should be informed of the potential hazard to the fetus.
+If the patient becomes pregnant while taking this medicine, Control calcium should be discontinued immediately, and the patient should be informed of the potential hazard to the fetus.

-It is not known whether Controlip is excreted in human milk; however, a small amount of another drug in this class passes into breast milk.
+It is unknown whether Control is excreted in human milk; however, a small amount of another drug in this class passes into breast milk.